tal-amir/tal-amir.github.io/_pages/research.md

 Our group's efforts have already produced several results addressing these challenges, published in top-tier venues.
 For example:

-- In this [NeurIPS 2023 paper](https://tal-amir.github.io/publication/2023-12%20Neural%20Injective%20Functions) (spotlight paper, top 3%) we show how one can construct a simple and efficient neural architecture that takes multisets or measures as input, and injectively embeds them into Euclidean space.
+- In this [NeurIPS 2023 paper](https://tal-amir.github.io/publication/2023-12%20Neural%20Injective%20Functions) (spotlight paper, top 3%) we show how one can construct a simple and efficient neural architecture that takes multisets or measures over $\mathbb{R}^d$ as input, and injectively embeds them into Euclidean space.
 These results bridge the gap between the architectures studied in theory, which have beneficial theoretical properties but are not suitable for practical use, and the architectures used in practice—which typically lack theoretical guarantees.

   In the same paper, we also highlight a fundamental limitation of most prevalent methods for handling sets: we show that neural architectures based on sum-pooling can never be bi-Lipschitz on multisets, meaning they will inevitably incur infinite distortion on the data.
 Moreover, if their activations are all piecewise linear, such as ReLU, then they cannot even be injective.